paritoshsinghrahar/paritoshsinghrahar/README.md

 **Paritosh Singh** is currently pursuing his Master of Science degree in **Computer Science (Artificial Intelligence)** from the **University of Southern California, Los Angeles, USA**.
 He completed his Bachelor of Engineering in Computer Science and Engineering from Panjab University, India.
 He is the ***University Silver Medalist*** for the B.E.
 CSE batch of 2017-2021, Panjab University.

 He has a strong background in research and is interested in Artificial Intelligence.
 He has interned at the premier national research institute Central Scientific Instruments Organisation (CSIR – CSIO), India.
 He has worked on various research projects in Embedded System Development, Machine Learning, Deep Learning, Data Analytics, and Data Visualization.
 He is passionate about leveraging Artificial Intelligence for social good.

-He is actively seeking full-time summer internship positions starting May 2022.
-His background in research will be an asset to organizations looking for Artificial Intelligence researcher, Machine learning Engineer, Software Development Engineer, and Robotics-based internship positions.
-He can be contacted over [LinkedIn](https://www.linkedin.com/in/paritoshsinghrahar/) for the relevant positions.
+**He is actively seeking full-time summer internship positions starting May 2022.** He is proficient in C, C++, Python and is interested in leveraging Artificial Intelligence for social good.
+His background in research will be an asset to organizations looking for Artificial Intelligence Engineers and Software Development Engineers.
+He can be contacted over LinkedIn for the relevant positions.

-- Proficient in C, C++, Python
-- Interests: Leveraging Artificial Intelligence for social good <br/>

  <p align="center">
   <img src="https://github-readme-stats.vercel.app/api?username=paritoshsinghrahar&show_icons=true&count_private=true&hide=stars" alt="paritoshsinghrahar" />